LidkeLab/smite/paper/paper.md

 structures at the nanometer scale by fluorescently tagging the structures of interest, elucidating details of the biological behavior observed.

-Two common techniques are single-molecule localization microscropy (SMLM), [@Lidke_article:2005; @Betzig_article:2006; @Rust_article:2006;
+Two common techniques are single-molecule localization microscopy (SMLM), [@Lidke_article:2005; @Betzig_article:2006; @Rust_article:2006;
 @Hell_article:2007; @vandeLinde_article:2011; @Fazel_article:2022]
 which is used to produce 2D or 3D super-resolution images of static or nearly